nvrlift/CyclePresetPlugin/README.md

 # Reconnect clients instead of kicking when restart is initiated.
 # Please disable reconnect with varying entry lists in the presets
 ReconnectEnabled: true
-# Type of restart client used
-Restart: File # Creates a file, which is used by AS-Restarter to change preset
-# yet to implement -> Docker
 # Enable Voting
 VoteEnabled: true
 # Number of choices players can choose from at each voting interval